 1. Save On the Rental cost

 As a new migrant without any job in hand, you must save as much as you can.
 In Australia, rent makes the biggest chunk of your spending, sometimes as big as nearly 40% of your income.
 As a result, you have to find a place which is cost-effective and yet liveable.
-Generally, if you live closer to the CBD, you will end up paying more rent compared to living in suburbs.
+Generally, if you live close to the CBD, you will end up paying more rent compared to living in suburbs.
 However, the advantage is that you save on travel cost as most of the jobs are located in and around CBD.
-Depending on your budget, you may want to stay close to city or in the suburbs.
+Depending on your budget, you may want to stay close to the city or in the suburbs.

 2.What are the Amenities Offered

 Before finalising any deal, be sure to check the number and type of amenities offered by the owner.
-This includes but not limited to, TV, WiFi, room cooling/heating, kitchen appliances such as oven, dishwasher, microwave, refrigerator etc. As an Indian, I feel it’s vital to check whether we will get electric cooking or gas cooking, especially if you are moving with family.
+This includes but not limited to, TV, WiFi, room cooling/heating, kitchen appliances such as an oven, dishwasher, microwave, refrigerator etc. As an Indian, I feel it’s vital to check whether we will get electric cooking or gas cooking, especially if you are moving with family.
 It’s a fact that electric cooking does not go too well with the Indian cooking style.
 So unless you are not going to cook much at home, it’s good to check this factor.
 It is also important to check whether rent includes bills such as electricity, gas, internet, water and cable connection if any.
-Often in such cases rent appears to be low but you need to pay utility bills, which prove to be a costly affair.
+Often in such cases, rent appears to be low but you need to pay utility bills, which prove to be a costly affair.

 3.Check What Is Shared And What Is Not

 While booking a flat sharing accommodation, it’s important not to assume anything.
-It will often be the case that some stuff will be available for everyone to use while some is not.
-For example, kitchen utensils might be shared but bar fridge is not.
+It will often be the case that some stuff will be available for everyone to use while some are not.
+For example, kitchen utensils might be shared but the bar fridge is not.
 TV can be shared but not music system.
 It’s often good to check with the owner the specifics of usage and if there is any usage limit as well.
 For example, water usage might be restricted in some cases or there is data limit over broadband usage.
 Check it beforehand to avoid embarrassing situations or penalties later on.

 4.Look For Appropriate Minimum Stay Obligation